judsonlmoore/judsonlmoore.com/_posts/blog/2000-10-14-meeting-papa-roach.markdown

 The train finally came, and I was home at about 9:30 am, with NO sleep, and so what did I do?
 Well, of course, I went to sleep, and then I slept until 6:00 pm!
 AHHHH!
 It was great to relax!
 But even more so, it was a GREAT weekend!

-{% cloudinary /assets/images/2000/10/papa-roach-hamburg-germany-autograph.jpeg alt=" Coby Dick, singer of Papa Roach, autographs a flyer from their European tour" caption="" %}
+{% cloudinary /assets/images/2000/10/papa-roach-hamburg-germany-autograph.jpeg alt="Coby Dick, singer of Papa Roach, autographs a flyer from their European tour" caption="" %}

 ## Mission accomplished